AldaronLau/png_pong/README.md

 [changelog](https://github.com/AldaronLau/png_pong/blob/master/CHANGELOG.md)
 to facilitate upgrading this crate as a dependency.

+## MSRV Policy
+The current MSRV policy only supports the most recent Rust.
+This will be changed in the future.

 ## License
-Copyright © 2019-2023 The PNG Pong Crate Contributor(s)
+Copyright © 2019-2024 The PNG Pong Crate Contributor(s)

 Licensed under either of
  - Apache License, Version 2.0,